kokmingchoy/TISC22/Level_3/README.md

 Was this an advice to determine what the correct 8 bytes were?

 ## File 4 - 53E092.ttf
-Supposedly a Microsoft True Type Font file
+Supposedly a Microsoft True Type Font file.
+Opened to show "Calibri, Bold".

 ## File 5 - 56D678.ttf
 Supposedly a Microsoft True Type Font file
+Opened to show "Calibri, Regular".

 ## File 6 - 599192.jpg
 Looks like the top part of the image seen in **53E000.pdf**.